 This cactus pear hair mask will make your hair healthy, silky, and soft.
 It is also useful to protect your hair from the scorching sun and rejuvenate heat-damaged hair.

+Those were the best benefits of prickly pear for your skin, hair and health.
 See the next section to know how to make prickly pear a wonderful addition to your diet.

 How To Incorporate Prickly Pear Into Your Diet?